 So to get a pretty kitten at 250 pixels wide, with 50% compression, you would write.

-Most of these options are ImageMagick flags, many can get pretty advanced, use the ImageMagick docs.
-We put a lot of defaults in place to prevent distortion, bad quality
+We put a lot of defaults in place to prevent distortion, bad quality, weird cropping and unwanted padding.

-By default setting width and height together, works like defining a rectangle that will define a max-width and max-height and the image will scale propotionally to fit that area without cropping.
+By default setting width and height together, works like defining a rectangle that will define a max-width and max-height and the image will scale proportionally to fit that area without cropping.

 By default; width, height, or both will not scale up an image that is smaller than the defined dimensions.